The City requires that blasting companies are insured and that they issue notification to neighbouring property owners.

 - insurance company contact

-If a Blasting Company and/or Developer removes soil and/or rock off site that exceeds 200 cubic meters, a Blasting Permit and Soil Deposit Permit is required at the time of applying for a Blasting Permit.
+If a Blasting Company and/or Developer removes soil and/or rock off site that exceeds 200 cubic meters, a Blasting Permit and Soil Deposit Permit are required.

-- Twelve (12) short whistles, followed by a 2 minute pause;
+- 12 short audible whistle signals followed by a 2 minute pause;

 - Blast will be detonated;

 - A longer whistle signal to indicate 'All Clear' after detonation.

 Hours of Blasting

 - Monday through Thursday: 8:30 a.m. to 4:00 p.m.

 - Friday only: 8:30 a.m. to 3:00 p.m.